JeanHuguesRobert/gabriel/README.md

 Gabriel is licensed under the MIT License.
 See the LICENSE file for details.

 ## Related work
-**Unbatited** - Filter X posts. https://github.com/danielpetho/unbaited
+**Unbaited** - Filter X posts. https://github.com/danielpetho/unbaited